hercules-ci/blog.hercules-ci.com/_posts/2019-05-13-nix-gitignore.md

 # Closing thoughts

-I am happy to contribute to the friendly and inventive community that is the Nix community.
+I am happy to contribute to the friendly and inventive Nix community.
 Even though this gitignore project is just a small contribution, it wouldn't have been possible without the ideas and work of siers, icetan, and everyone behind Nix and Nixpkgs in general.

 -- Robert